dphfox/Fusion/docs/tutorials/further-basics/reusing-components.md

 }
 ```

-We can access those children in our function using `props[Children]`.
+We can access those children in our function using `#!Lua props[Children]`.
 Since the
 `New` function lets us pass in arrays of children, we can just include it
 directly in our code like so: